mosh-shu/billboard-parser/README.md

 9th col: chord number (basic) in C
 10th col: chord number (root) in C
 11th col: meta-info: title, artist, tonic, metre

+`parse.ipynb` is just for playing around and testing code, while the `.py` codes are there for execution.
+The billboard dataset, should have files that are named `salami_chords.txt` under a four-digit directory, such as `0000` or `1297`.
+Please run `main.py` with appropriate data path in order to complete conversion to `.csv`.
+The final `.csv` will be exported in to the same directory as the `salami_chords.txt`, under the name of `chords.csv`.